ChildMindInstitute/mindlogger-backend/docs/plugin-development.rst

     the python package install path.

-Other optional attributes are defined on this class for more advanced use cases, see the class documentation at :py:class:`girder.plugin.GirderPlugin` for details.
+Other optional attributes are defined on this class for more advanced use cases, see the class documentation at :py:class:`girderformindlogger.plugin.GirderPlugin` for details.

 .. _extending-the-api: